About Me

 In Progress

-My current research project, titled Relational Formations of Race in the Afterlives of the Korean War, examines how the war’s racialized logic of martial citizenship produced the conditions for interethnic conflict in urban centers and contributed to the rise of Korean American conservatism.
+My current research project, titled Relational Formations of Race in the Afterlives of the Korean War, examines how the war’s racialized logic of martial citizenship produced the conditions for popular narratives surrounding so-called “interethnic conflict” in urban centers and contributed to the rise of the Korean American far right.
 Through this work, I aim to illuminate the enduring entanglements between militarism, race, and diaspora in shaping political subjectivities.

 Publications